 - Personal statement formatted as per the instructions provided in the APA Common Fellowship Application Form (please make sure your name is on the personal statement)

-- Parts 1, 2 and 3 of the United States Medical Licensing Examination (USMLE), taken within the seven year timeframe as required by the Commonwealth of Pennsylvania, or equivalent scores.
+- Score report or transcript for parts 1, 2 and 3 of the United States Medical Licensing Examination (USMLE), taken within the seven year timeframe as required by the Commonwealth of Pennsylvania, or equivalent scores.

 - If a graduate of a medical school outside of the United States, Canada, or Puerto Rico, a valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate, or one that does not expire prior to the start of the fellowship.